arr11-rice/cmor-438-project/1. Supervised Learning/5. K Nearest Neighbors/README.md

 The dataset comes from the UCI Machine Learning Database.

-Like in previous notebooks, I use a train/test split of 80/20 here.
+Unlike in previous notebooks,  a simply train/test split of 80/20 here would not work here, but that is essentially what I do, just multiple (5) times, This is called a 5-fold cross-validation.

 ## c.
 Instructions for reproducing your results